Aristocracy on this planet may imply nobility, but surely we humans realize:

 Whilst the lifestyle of a celebrity isn’t anywhere near a possibility for the vast majority of the population – these perks certainly aren’t out of reach for anyone who has the funds to create events which would require publicity. if it were in one’s power to do so, how many of us would resist the photoshopped image; the photoshopped lifestyle or the temptation to cover up or at the very least camouflage one’s more grievous transgressions; or even the ability to create entirely false narratives?
 Fame and power are the narcissist’s nectar have long been the most precious prize for the privileged few…and certainly not just those would-be sacrificial servants we elect to represent us in Washington D.C.
 What so many Americans unconsciously dismiss is the bigger picture – the pursuit of all things bright and beautiful has always been taken for granted particularly for the privileged gentry.
 But few realize how privilege has morphed into something so much more sinister.

 All would have been well, if only greed and avarice weren’t progressive; as is the nature of any addiction.
-It is in a very real sense, it is addiction that has not only manipulated governments but destroyed them, and ruined the lives of the working classes around the globe.
+In a very real sense, it is addiction that has not only manipulated governments but destroyed them, and ruined the lives of the working classes around the globe.
 The lust of the flesh and the pride of life has created an economy which is dependent upon illicit drug trade, altered the earth’s natural weather cycles, supplied arms to terrorist groups, bolstered an ever growing organ harvesting trade, and has murdered millions of innocent people.
 Greed.